jbaileyanalytics/SQL/README.md

 # SQL
-This where I will store all things related to SQL.
+This is where I will store all things related to SQL.
 Each project is located in its own folder.